Skip to main content

 What is the value of a terrace in a Parisian apartment?

-A terrace in Paris is a rare asset: fewer than 5% of apartments have one.
-It adds a premium of 15 to 25% depending on the area, aspect, and view.
-In the 16th, a terrace of 20 sqm or more is a major resale argument, sought after by families and international buyers.
+A terrace in Paris is a rare asset: fewer than 5% of flats have one.
+It adds a premium of 15 to 25% depending on the area, aspect and view.
+In the 16th, a terrace of 20 sqm or more is a major resale point, sought after by families and international buyers.

 How do you negotiate a high-end duplex in the 16th?

-Duplexes in the 16th remain on the market for an average of 8 to 12 weeks, longer than standard apartments, because the pool of potential buyers is limited.
-This longer marketing period offers a negotiation margin of 5 to 8%.
-Analysing the co-ownership charges and property tax (often high on large surfaces) provides an additional lever.
+Duplexes in the 16th stay on the market for an average of 8 to 12 weeks, longer than standard flats, because the pool of buyers is limited.
+That longer marketing period offers a negotiating margin of 5 to 8%.
+Studying the co-ownership charges and property tax (often high on large surfaces) provides a further lever.